wyuenho/emacs-pet/README.rst

-Have you ever tried one of the 11+ Emacs virtualenv packages to help you fix this problem, but are still at a lost at why your other favorite Emacs packages still can't find the right binaries?
+Have you ever tried one of the 11+ Emacs virtualenv packages to help you fix this problem, but are still at a lost at why your other favorite Emacs packages still can't find the right binaries, or they stop working when you switch to a different project using a different flavor of virtualenv?

 If you answer "yes" for any of these questions, you've come to the right place.